mattrondel/AZ-104/README.md

 The practice exams will help identify your weak areas for you to do further studying on.
 Try not to burn out yourself while studying and remember to take breaks.

 👌 Anki - a free and open-source flashcard program that uses cognitive science such as active recall testing and spaced repetition to aid the user in memorization.
+I used this to pass both CCNA exams.

     https://ankiweb.net/